 TRAINING STAFF REQUIREMENTS

 IALA Recommendation R0141 Article 5.2.2 states that ‘Competent Authorities should ensure that instructors and assessors are appropriately qualified and experienced for the particular training and assessment of competence for which they are given responsibility.
 Instructors should hold suitable professional qualifications’.
 The same should apply to the person responsible for training supervision and the assessment of participants’ competence – the Assessor.

+Specialist instructors for Module 1 may be invited to deliver specific elements and should have proven competence, knowledge and experience in their respective field.

 Accredited Training Organisations will be accountable to the Competent Authority for ensuring that the instructors and assessors tasked with the conduct of this model course, and any supporting staff, are appropriately qualified and subject to review by approved Quality Management System procedures.
 The key factor is that both instructors and assessors should have an appropriate balance of professional and teaching competencies.

-Course instructors
+Course Instructors

-Course Instructors should meet at least three of the following criteria.
-Course Assessors should have the required competency as an Instructor and meet at least one of the criteria in article 5.2 below.
+Course Instructors should meet at least three of the following criteria..

 Fluency in English or other approved main language of instruction;